 - Firmware Issues

 Unless the hard drive has experienced physical damage, the partition should be recoverable.
 The quicker that you act, the higher of a chance that you have of successfully recovering the missing partition and the data that is on it.
-In this example, we’re going to use Disk Drill to find our lost partition and recover data from it in Windows 10.

 While some partition types can’t be deleted at all, most can be.
 You can not delete partitions such as boot volumes, recovery partitions, OEM partitions, the volume where the page file is located, crash dump files, and hibernation files.
 When you go into Disk Management and try to delete it if the option is greyed out it is because it falls under one of these categories.
 If you do have the option to delete one, make sure that you know what files are located on the partition before proceeding.